rionduljonathan/rionduljonathan/README.md

 - **Engram** founder; a semantic AI memory layer connecting workspace apps, making company data instantly searchable with Google OAuth.
   Deployed as B2B SaaS on Vercel and made finals in the **TechTO x Althra 2026 Hackathon**.
 - Co-Lead for Marketing & Software @**UBC Sustaingineering**.
-Integrating data-monitoring software into sustainable research testbeds.
+Integrating data-monitoring software into our research testbeds and optimizing frontend interfaces for stakeholder visibility.
 - Marketing Head @**M.E.C.H**, a health awareness non-profit.
 Raised $3000 for hospital foundations and grew to 30+ members across BC and PEI through fundraising campaigns, digital promotion content, and outreach that I managed.
 - Won 2nd place in the **UBC 46th Physics Olympics**.
 Designed a copper thermal cooling device with a 9-member team.